-Based on current assumptions and subject to continued implementation of the Corporate Relocation Plan as planned, we estimate that we will incur approximately \$25 million in cash costs in connection with the exit of the Torrance facility consisting of \$14 million in employee retention and separation benefits, \$4 million in facility-related costs and \$7 million in other related costs.
-Expenses related to the Corporate Relocation Plan in the three months ended September 30, 2015 consisted of \$3.6 million in employee retention, relocation, and separation benefits, \$0.7 million in facility-related costs including lease of temporary office space and costs associated with the move of the Company's headquarters, and expenses associated with production transition and relocation of certain distribution centers, and \$1.1 million in other related costs including travel, legal, consulting, dedicated project management and other professional services.
-Facility-related costs in the three months ended September 30, 2015 also included \$0.3 million in non-cash depreciation expense associated with the Torrance production facility resulting from the consolidation of coffee production operations with the Houston and Portland production facilities.
+Based on current assumptions and subject to continued implementation of the Corporate Relocation Plan as planned, we estimate that we will incur approximately \$27 million in cash costs consisting of \$16 million in employee retention and separation benefits, \$5 million in facility-related costs and \$6.0 million in other related costs.
+The estimated employee-related costs include an additional \$1.5 million in employee retention and separation benefits associated with the replacement of our long-haul fleet operations with 3PL and the extension of retention and separation benefits to certain employees impacted by the Corporate Relocation Plan.

+Expenses related to the Corporate Relocation Plan in the three months ended December 31, 2015 consisted of \$3.0 million in employee retention and separation benefits, \$0.9 million in facility-related costs including lease of temporary office space, costs associated with the move of the Company's headquarters, and expenses associated with production transition and relocation of certain distribution centers, and \$1.3 million in other related costs including travel, legal, consulting and other professional services.
+Facility-related costs in the three months ended December 31, 2015 also included \$0.3 million in non-cash depreciation expense associated with the Torrance production facility resulting from the consolidation of coffee production operations with the Houston and Portland production facilities.